 Cerebral cavernous malformations (CCMs) are usually located in the white matter (cortex) of the brain.
-CCM do not have brain tissue within the malformation like other lesions such as arteriovenous malformations, and they usually do not have defined borders (are not encapsulated).
-CCM are dynamic structures, changing in size and number over time and they can range in size from a few millimeters to several centimeters.
+CCMs do not have brain tissue within the malformation like other lesions such as arteriovenous malformations, and they usually do not have defined borders (are not encapsulated).
+CCMs are dynamic structures, changing in size and number over time and they can range in size from a few millimeters to several centimeters.

 Individuals with cerebral cavernous malformations present with a wide variety of symptoms; some affected individuals may have no symptoms at all while others may experience headaches or neurological deficits including weakness in the arms or legs, problems with memory or balance, or difficulties with vision or speech.
 Hemorrhagic stroke and seizures are the most severe symptoms caused by cavernous malformations.
 Manifestation of symptoms varies by the individual and is dependent on the location of the lesion and on its propensity to bleed.